polinanovy/carpet/README.md

-## Moon shadow for Carpet-2 detector of Baksan Neutrino Repository
+## Moon shadow for Carpet-2 detector of Baksan Neutrino Observatory